Intel Core i5-12600K vs Intel Core i3-12100F

 Who should buy each?

-Choose the Intel Core i5-12600K if: you game frequently and need high performance, you multitask with demanding applications, or you plan to overclock for even greater power.
+Choose the Intel Core i5-12600K if: you game frequently and need strong performance, you're into heavy multitasking, or you want a future-proof system with PCIe 5.0 support.

-Choose the Intel Core i3-12100F if: you do basic computing tasks, you're on a tight budget, or you want a low-power option that comes with a cooler.
+Choose the Intel Core i3-12100F if: you need a low-cost processor for basic tasks, you're building a budget gaming rig, or you don't mind using a discrete GPU.

 Conclusion